 The clay must be adequately lubricated.
 If the clay gets dry, it twists and wrinkles.
 That happens because of the friction and drag caused by your hands sticking to the spinning clay.
 Conversely, too much water is a waste and a detriment.
 It fills up the splash pan and makes your pot too soggy and weak.

 Always spin the clay before you put your hands on it.
-First apply gentle pressure and then more force.
+First, apply gentle pressure and then more forcefully.
 When you let go of the clay – do it gradually to keep your pot on center.

 Don’t make jerky movements or twitch.
 Any sudden movements of your hands or changes in the wheel speed can throw the pot off-center.